 Students will come from schools who will either follow the Lancashire Agreed syllabus or the Religious Education Directory which has been designed for Catholic schools.

-Studying religious and non-religious worldviews is essential if students are to be well prepared for life in our increasingly diverse society.
-The study of Religious Education enables students to take their place within a diverse multi-religious and multi- secular society.
-Religious Education provokes challenging questions about the ultimate meaning and purpos of life, beliefs about God, the self and the nature of reality, issues of right and wrong, and what it means to be human
+Studying religious and non-religious worldviews is essential if pupils are to be well prepared for life in our increasingly diverse society.
+The study of Religious Education enables pupils to take their place within a diverse multi-religious and multi- secular society.
+Religious Education provokes challenging questions about the ultimate meaning and purpose of life. beliefs about God, the self and the nature of reality, issues of right and wrong, and what it means to be human.

 Throughout their religious journey (from either paths) students will skills to know and understand a range of religions and worldviews with the ability to describe, explain and analyse these beliefs.
-Having these skills will prepare all students with nands of Year 7
+Having these skills will prepare all students with the demands of Year 7.

 By Year 6 student following the SACRE should be able to express their own ideas and insights into religious views and worldviews, explaining (reasonably) their point of view.
-Students will have the ability to analyse beliefs and teachings and values, understanding how to the two are linked.
-For students from Catholic Schools following the RED, they will be equipped with key vocabulary which will be used throughout their time in secondary school- familiar with biblical skills and key religious texts as well as key religious people Students will also be able to compare the teachings of the church to their own life or other real life experiences.
-Students will come to know and understand God's revelation through the person of Jesus Christ.
+Students will have the ability to analyse beliefs and teachings and values, understanding how to the two are linked

+For students from Catholic Schools following the RED, they will be equipped with key vocabulary which will be used throughout their time in secondary schoolfamiliar with biblical skills and key religious texts as well as key religious people.
+Students will also be able to compare the teachings of the church to their own life or other real life experiences.
+Students will come to know and understand God's revelation through the person of Jesus Christ metaphor, symbolic language, and poetry, and identify authorial intention.
-It is the aim that the curriculum will be succinct and knowledge will be developed on.
-By the end of year 6 students should Show understanding of the literary forms found in the text's studied, including the use of metaphor, symbolic language, and poetry, and identify authorial intention.
 Recognise that the scripture's meaning goes beyond the literal.
 To use theological vocabulary to describe and explain Catholic beliefs.
-By the age of 11 students will be able to talk and think critically and creatively about what they have studied, by articulating reasons for and against a given point of view, and discussing why people might give different answers.
-They will explore how they and others respond to musical or artistic depictions of faith.
-Students will have opportunities to play with possibilities about how people's choices in life result from their religious beliefs or worldviews and consider how this challenges their personal worldviews By the age of 11 students have experienced opportunities to respond to their learning through, considering the dignity of all people, reflecting on personal experience to appreciate those who are important or significant, particularly the role of women.
-They will have opportunities to think about the choices they make, what sin means and if they feel called to make changes in their lives, for example, through spending time in prayer.
+By the age of 11 pupils will be able to talk and think critically and creatively about what they have studied, by articulating reasons for and against a given point of view, and discussing why people might give different answers.
+They will explore how they and others respond to musical or artistic depictions of faith Pupils will have opportunities to play with possibilities about how people's choices in life result from their religious beliefs or worldviews and consider how this challenges their personal worldviews By the age of 11 pupils have experienced opportunities to respond to their learning through, considering the dignity of all people, reflecting on personal experience to appreciate those who are important or significant, particularly the role of women They will have opportunities to think about the choices they make, what sin means and if they feel called to make changes in their lives. for example, through spending time in praver.